 How difficult is Everest Base Camp?

-Climbing Everest Base Camp is undoubtedly easier as compared to scrambling the mighty Everest.
+Climbing Everest Base Camp is undoubtedly easier than scrambling the mighty Everest.
 But if it’s put forth along with any other trek spots in Khumbu, the Everest Base Camp trek will still be terrifying with extreme altitude gain and long-stretched trails.

 The craggy tracks running through the sheer ice sheets and exposed bedrocks are always formidable to ride.
 The difficulties don’t end up here as the hikers fight against low barometric pressure while going high.

 It’s, therefore, trekkers of Everest Base Camp have to be careful while ascending the steep trail.
-Preventive measures have to be taken in advance to avoid altitude sickness or else get medical help.
-Adjusting to the base camp’s climate and the temperature is the best way to prevent acute mountain sickness.
+Preventive measures must be taken in advance to avoid altitude sickness or get medical help.
+Adjusting to the base camp’s climate and temperature is the best way to prevent acute mountain sickness.

 Everest Base Camp Trek FAQs